-Wheal Roots Tin Mine at The Poldark Mine of today is the only complete tin mine in Cornwall open to the general public for underground guided tours.
+Wheal Roots Tin Mine Workings are found at The Poldark Mine of today.
+This is the only complete tin mine in Cornwall open to the general public for underground guided tours.
 Generally regarded as one of the most historic locations in the annals of Cornish Mining History, it has been open to the public for 45 years.

-The mine is on several levels and the guided tours by experienced Cornishmen receive many accolades for their unvarnished presentation there are no gimmicks or frills.
-The atmosphere in Wheal Roots 18th century Tin Mine workings is tangible, leaving a profound memory on the explorers who venture below.
+The mine is on several levels and the guided tours by experienced guides receive many accolades for their unvarnished presentation - there are no gimmicks or frills.
+The atmosphere in Wheal Roots 18th century Tin Mine Workings is tangible, leaving a profound memory with the explorers who venture below.

-The mine tours encompass three or four levels of the 18th century mine workings of Wheal Roots Mine which prospered during the 1700s, but can boast far earlier hand worked mediaeval origins [sometime between 500 AD to about 1500 AD] in peripheral adits and other areas of the mine that are inaccessible to visitors.
+The two mine tours encompass either three or four levels of the 18th century mine workings of the Wheal Roots Tin Mine which prospered during the 1700s, but can boast far earlier hand worked medieval origins [sometime between 500 AD to about 1500 AD] in peripheral adits and other areas of the mine that are inaccessible to visitors.

 The hamlet of Trenear is part of the village and district of Wendron near Helston and lies in a vale below the village church.
 This is where the three mines, three Tin Stamping Mills, the post office, the village shop, sawmill, the forge & blacksmiths with its petrol pumps and the Wheelwrights were thriving a century ago that continued until the end of the 1960s.
 Wendron is one of the few rural villages that has no new houses.